 Annual cash incentive compensation awards are "at risk" as they are subject to the attainment of specific goals.
-For each named executive officer, the performance goals for 2017 were similar to those used historically.
-However, in response to feedback received in our engagement with our stockholders, substantial progress toward the Company's previously disclosed portfolio rationalization and deleveraging plan was included as an additional component of the non-financial strategic and operational performance improvement goals.
-The individual's target plan continued to include multiple budgeted goals, and for each goal, different award amounts could be earned depending on the level at which that goal was attained, (i.e., an underachievement and overachievement opportunity).
+For 2019, each individual's target plan continued to include multiple budgeted goals, and for each goal, different award amounts could be earned depending on the level at which that goal was attained, (i.e., an underachievement and overachievement opportunity).